 Sure, you could go to Duck and Waffle at the top of the Heron Tower and spend $40 on waffles at 3:30 a.m.
 Or you could roll into Polo Bar, the other 24/7 vortex just down the street, get a solid British breakfast for $10, a mystery roulette of shots because you’re unhinged, a milkshake you will most certainly regret the next day, and call it a night for the love of god.

 I thoroughly enjoyed our Six by Nico experience.
 Their whole MO is a themed six-course tasting menu that changes every six weeks.

 We went when Omicron was pretty much at its peak in London (we had just recovered from it), so the Charlotte Street location wasn’t as busy as I’ve heard it can get.
 The fact that we got a reso on NYE is startling.
-Anyways, because the kitchen wasn’t on fire, they could really focus on each dish — all fantastic and comically tiny, but delightful.
+Anyways, because the kitchen wasn’t on fire, they could really focus on each dish — all fantastic and comically tiny.

 It’s £37 for SIX courses, so it makes sense why the portions are small, but I left feeling full and happy that we didn’t have to take out a personal loan to pay for two tasting menus.
 They’re also really good about accommodating dietary restrictions.

 This restaurant feels a bit like a marketing experiment, and their cocktail menu is confused (rock-hard mango sorbet in a glass of prosecco, kk).
 I’m sure there are way better places in London to get a bao; however, each steamed bun I ate was pretty satisfying and had the right amount of fluff and chew.
 They have about five types of bao on the menu, which you can pair with other xiao chi ( ‘little eats’).

 When you need delish, inexpensive and made-to-order pasta immediately.